schibsted/spid-tech-docs/resources/articles/shared-web-credentials-and-google-smart-lock.md

 Shared Web Credentials and Google Smart Lock can be configured in [SelfService](/selfservice/access/), under Basic settings.

+If you experience any issues configuring or storing your settings (i.e. getting a message like `Target site must match redirect URL domains!`), your client type might be wrong.
+Please contact support and they will help you change that.

 ### Shared Web Credentials

 #### Links